mkudija/mkudija.github.io/reading-notes/_md/2021-06-22-Antonin Scalia On Faith.md

 	2. A Judeo-Christian nation in which monotheistic religion in general was favored, though no particular denomination
 	3. A secular nation
 - His history final exam (49-50) (cf *[[2021-07-20-Witness to Hope]]* 743):
 >One of the best lessons I learned was in the course of my oral comprehensive exam in my major subject, history, at the end of senior year.
 I had done pretty darned well during all of the questioning, and at the end my history professor, Dr. Wilkinson, to whom I am ever indebted, asked me one last, seemingly softball question: **if I had to pick a single even as the most significant in all the history I had studied, what would it be?** I say it was a softball question because there obviously could not be any single correct answer.
 So I groped for what might be a good one.
 What should I say?
 The Battle of Thermopylae?
 No, the Battle of Lepanto.
 No, the French Revolution.
 No, the Grand Convention of 1787.
-I forget what answer I have, but it was wrong. **The right one, Dr. Wilkinson informed me, was the Incarnation**.
+I forget what answer I have, but it was wrong. **The right one, Dr. Wilkinson informed me, was the [[Incarnation]]**.
 Well, of course.
-Point taken, and an unforgettable lesson learned.
+Point taken, and an unforgettable lesson learned. ^f18981
 - Retreat: "If you don't have a weekend to spare once a year to think exclusively about the things that really matter—well, you haven't planned your life correctly."
 (56)
 - A recurring theme is the importance of religious practice to the Founders, and the need for a religious foundation to society: **"Our Constitution was made only for a moral and religious people."** (182)
 - from 2021-06-17 [A Quick Guide to Today’s Opinions in *Fulton v.
 City of Philadelphia*](https://www.nationalreview.com/bench-memos/a-quick-guide-to-todays-opinions-in-fulton-v-city-of-philadelphia/): the case decided unanimously by the Supreme Court in *Fulton v.
 Philadelphia* upholds [[Religious Freedom]] rather narrowly, and leaves unresolved what should replace Scalia's reasoning in *Employment Division v.
 Smith*.
 Scalia's opinion on *Smith* is given on page 140+ (to -re-read).